google/kf/README.md

 ## Dashboards

-If you are using GCP Cloud Logging, Kf has some pre-built templates.
+If you are using Google Cloud Logging, Kf has some pre-built templates.
 They can be found in the [dashboards](dashboards) directory.
 This includes a script that can be ran that will setup everything for you.